cyberfoolxii/bigHomeWork/README.txt

 -Step 2 : Unzip the downloaded file.
 -Step 3 : Open the unzipped directory as follows : bigHomeWork_Tetris -> bin -> debug.
 -Step 4 : copy the file bigHomeWork_Tetris.exe, return to the main directory (bigHomeWork_Tetris) and paste it there.
-- Run bigHomeWork_Tetris.exe and enjoy!
+-Step 5 : Run bigHomeWork_Tetris.exe